dansiegel/Mobile.BuildTools/ReadMe.md

 ## Support

 If this project helped you reduce time to develop and made your app better, please be sure to star the project.
 Also please consider becoming a GitHub sponsor.
-I spend hundreds if not over 1000 hours a year working on Open Source and your financial contributions help me spend time working on new features and fixing bugs that affect your apps.
+I have spent 1000's hours a year working on Open Source and your financial contributions help me spend time working on new features and fixing bugs that affect your apps.

 [![GitHub Sponsors](https://github.blog/wp-content/uploads/2019/05/mona-heart-featured.png?fit=600%2C315)](https://xam.dev/sponsor-buildtools)

+Enterprise Support options are available through AvantiPoint - Email dsiegel@avantipoint.com

 ## Samples